chumaltd/luca/lucabook/README.md

 ## CSV import

 Journals can be generated from CSV like online banking statement.
 CSV loading is controlled by `dict/import-CONFIG.yaml`([sample config](./test/import-bank1.yaml) and [sample CSV](./test/sample-bankstatement.csv)).
-Command for import is as bellows:
+Command for import is:

 ```
 $ luca-book journals import -c bank1 bank-statement.csv